nicokaiser/hugo-theme-gallery/README.md

 To enable a list of categories, each category must at least have an image in the `content/categores/<category>/` folder.
 Also, `taxonomy` must _not_ be included in the `disableKinds` in the site config.

-Then, `/categories` displays a list of categories, with their featured image.
+Then, `/categories` displays a list of categories, with their cover image.

 #### Other Taxonomies